Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 4

 a few raids & shelling.
 Dont

-know what the Bosch will be
+Know what the Bosche will be

 at next though.
 There are

-rumours of another big attack
+rumors of another big attack

 preparing against us.